-20 The El Niño-Southern Oscillation (ENSO) has been shown to influence European climate via tropospheric and stratospheric teleconnections.
-Although ENSO is a key driver of global variability on seasonal to annual timescales, it's effect on Europe is less robust (Brönnimann 2007), and exhibits decadal variability (Rodríguez-Fonseca et al., 2016).
-The large seasonal variability in the mid-latitude Northern hemisphere, and relatively low number of observed ENSO events create some difficulty in measuring the effect in observational data.
-The ENSO-Europe teleconnection begins with anomalous 25 convection in the tropical Pacific, and during El Niño events this leads to increased divergence in the upper troposphere, creating a Rossby wave source (Hoskins and Karoly, 1981).
-The anomalous Rossby waves propagate to the Northern Pacific where they strengthen the wintertime Aleutian Low.
-There are multiple possible connections between the North Pacific anomalies and the North Atlantic (Jiménez-Esteve and Domeisen, 2018), with a tendency for a negative North Atlantic Oscillation during El Niño event.
-For the stratospheric connection, as reviewed by Domeisen et al., (2019), the deepened 30 Aleutian low can lead to upward propagating waves, particularly of wavenumber 1, which travel into the stratosphere and weaken the wintertime stratospheric polar vortex.
-For strong vortex weakening events, such as sudden stratospheric warmings, anomalies can propagate down to the troposphere and project onto the Northern Annular Mode, and the North Atlantic Oscillation (NAO) (Butler et al., 2014).
-The result is also a tendency for a negative NAO during El Niño events.
-Mezzina et al. (2020) suggest the NAO-like patterns that result from ENSO variability are distinct from the NAO, and results 35 from a Rossby wave train from the tropics to the North Atlantic which does not affect NAO variability.
-Some aspects of the teleconnection are approximately opposite for La Niña events; there is reduced upper tropospheric divergence and resultant Rossby wave, and a shallower Aleutian Low, but the anomalous response is weaker with a less consistent extratropical response (e.g. Jiménez-Esteve and Domeisen, 2019).
+The El Niño-Southern Oscillation (ENSO) has been shown to influence European climate via tropospheric and stratospheric teleconnections.
+Although ENSO is a key driver of global variability on seasonal to annual timescales, its effect on Europe is less robust (Brönnimann, 2007) and exhibits decadal variability (Rodríguez-Fonseca et al., 2016).
+The large seasonal variability in the midlatitude Northern Hemisphere and relatively low number of observed ENSO events create some difficulty in measuring the effect in observational data.
+The ENSO-Europe teleconnection begins with anomalous convection in the tropical Pacific, and during El Niño events this leads to increased divergence in the upper troposphere, creating a Rossby wave source (Hoskins and Karoly, 1981).
+The anomalous Rossby waves propagate to the North Pacific where they strengthen the wintertime Aleutian low.
+There are multiple possible connections between the North Pacific anomalies and the North Atlantic (Jiménez-Esteve and Domeisen, 2018), with a tendency for a negative North Atlantic Oscillation (NAO) during El Niño events.
+For the stratospheric connection, as reviewed by Domeisen et al. (2019), the deepened Aleutian low can lead to upward-propagating waves, particularly of wavenumber 1, which travel into the stratosphere and weaken the wintertime stratospheric polar vortex.
+For strong vortexweakening events, such as sudden stratospheric warmings, anomalies can propagate down to the troposphere and project onto the Northern Annular Mode, and the NAO (Butler et al., 2014).
+Mezzina et al. (2020) suggest the NAO-like patterns that result from ENSO variability are distinct from the NAO and result from a Rossby wave train from the tropics to the North Atlantic which does not affect NAO variability.
+Some aspects of the teleconnection are approximately opposite for La Niña events; there is reduced upper tropospheric divergence and resultant Rossby wave and a shallower Aleutian low, but the anomalous response is weaker with a less consistent extratropical response (e.g. Jiménez-Esteve and Domeisen, 2019).

-Both the tropospheric and stratospheric teleconnection pathway can be simulated with climate models of sufficient resolution (Cagnazzo and Manzini, 2009, Bell et al. 2009).
-Models also allow for large numbers of ENSO events to be simulated, which has revealed non-linearities in teleconnections (Frauen et al., 2014, Jiménez-Esteve and Domeisen, 2019, Garfinkel et al., 2019).
+Both the tropospheric and stratospheric teleconnection pathways can be simulated with climate models of sufficient resolution (Cagnazzo and Manzini, 2009; Bell et al., 2009).
+Models also allow for large numbers of ENSO events to be simulated, which has revealed nonlinearities in teleconnections (Frauen et al., 2014; Jiménez-Esteve and Domeisen, 2019; Garfinkel et al., 2019).
 However, for confidence in modelling results, we need an understanding of the deficiencies of models.
-A fully coupled model needs to correctly represent both the complex dynamics of the ENSO ocean-atmosphere interactions to generate the convective anomalies that drive the teleconnections, and the mean climatology so the anomalies interact with the base state correctly.
-For example, the convective response of tropical Pacific is dependent on the mean state of the Walker circulation (Bayr et al. 2018).
-The location and strength of the convective response is then important in controlling the location of the extratropical pressure response (Bayr et al., 2019), and can lead to non-linearities.
-In addition to the patterns of climatological SSTs, the state of the tropical (e.g. Quasi-Biennial Oscillation (QBO) phase) and extratropical atmosphere can influence the response of the NAO and polar vortex (Garfinkel et al., 2007), and biases in the subtropical jet can affect the propagation of Rossby waves from the tropics to the extratropics (Li et al., 2020)
+A fully coupled model needs to correctly represent both the complex dynamics of the ENSO oceanatmosphere interactions to generate the convective anomalies that drive the teleconnections and the mean climatology so the anomalies interact with the base state correctly.
+For example, the convective response of the tropical Pacific is dependent on the mean state of the Walker circulation (Bayr et al., 2018).
+The location and strength of the convective response are then important in controlling the location of the extratropical pressure response (Bayr et al., 2019), and can lead to nonlinearities.
+In addition to the patterns of climatological sea surface temperatures (SSTs), the state of the tropical (e.g. Quasi-Biennial Oscillation (QBO) phase) and extratropical atmosphere can influence the response of the NAO and polar vortex (Garfinkel et al., 2007), and biases in the subtropical jet can affect the propagation of Rossby waves from the tropics to the extratropics (Li et al., 2020)